aanwaokolo/COUSERA_CAPSTONE/README.md

 # COUSERA_CAPSTONE
-This repository is for IBM Datascience Capstone Project
+This repository is for IBM Datascience Capstone Project for the IBM Data Science Professional Certicate course